 (b)(4) Right to hear evidence; cross-examination.
 The complainant and the respondent shall have the right to be present during the presentation of the evidence unless excluded by the screening panel chair for good cause shown.
 Respondent may be represented by counsel, and complainant may be represented by counsel or some other representative.
 Either complainant or respondent may seek responses from the other party at the hearing by posing questions or areas of inquiry to be asked by the panel chair.
 Direct cross-examination will ordinarily not be permitted except, upon request, when the panel chair deems that it would materially assist the panel in its deliberations.

-(b)(6)(A) The preponderance of evidence presented does not establish that the respondent was engaged in unprofessional conduct, in which case the informal complaint shall be dismissed.
-OPC counsel shall promptly give notice of such dismissal by regular mail to the complainant and the respondent.
+(b)(7)(A) The preponderance of evidence presented does not establish that the respondent was engaged in misconduct, in which case the informal complaint shall be dismissed.
 A letter of caution may also be issued with the dismissal.
 The letter shall be signed by OPC counsel or the screening panel chair and shall serve as a guide for the future conduct of the respondent.
 The complainant shall also be confidentially notified of the caution;

 (c) Exceptions to screening panel determinations and recommendations.
-Within 30 days after the date of the determination of the screening panel of a dismissal, dismissal with letter of caution, a referral to the Diversion Committee, a referral to the Professionalism Counseling Board, or the recommendation of an admonition, or the recommendation of a public reprimand, OPC may file with the Committee chair exceptions to the determination or recommendation and may request a hearing.
+Within 30 days after the date of service of the determination of the screening panel of a dismissal, dismissal with letter of caution, a referral to the Diversion Committee, a referral to the Professionalism Counseling Board, or the recommendation of an admonition, or the recommendation of a public reprimand, OPC may file with the Clerk of the Committee exceptions to the determination or recommendation and may request a hearing.
 The respondent shall then have 30 days within which to make a response, and the response shall include respondent's exceptions, if any, to a recommendation of an admonition or reprimand.
-Within 30 days after service by OPC of the recommendation of an admonition or public reprimand on respondent, the respondent may file with the Committee chair exceptions to the recommendation and may request a hearing.
+Within 30 days after service of the recommendation of an admonition or public reprimand on respondent, the respondent may file with the Clerk of the Committee exceptions to the recommendation and may request a hearing, and OPC shall have 30 days within which to file a response.
+The Committee chair may allow a reply to any response.
 No exception may be filed to a screening panel determination that a formal complaint shall be filed against a respondent pursuant to Rule 14-511.
 All exceptions shall include a memorandum, not to exceed 20 pages, stating the grounds for review, the relief requested and the bases in law or in fact for the exceptions.